Ark: The Animated Series: Production

 In late April 2024, Stieglitz was interviewed by Gamerant and noted the history behind Vin Diesel joining the series cast, the mix of timeliness and wish-casting which played a role in the series casting, the show's creative team getting "who they wanted" for the show's characters, including Michelle Yeoh.
 Stieglitz also said the show's creative team aimed to make Helena Walker the series "throughline character", themes like war, "love, regret, guilt, [and] trauma", as part of the show since the beginning, including the "theory of mind...[and] what it means to be human".

+In December 2025, Stieglitz told MMORPG.com that some of the ideas from the video game were able to be explored "in more detail" and gave characters more "human dimension[s]" by giving them voices, and called the animated series "really fun," with Michelle Yeoh, David Tennant, Madeleine Madden, and Karl Urban reprising their roles in the series.
+He also said that the series was "wrapping up" post-production for part two, with a likely release in summer 2026, saying it will be larger and larger than part one, along with "Giant Dinosaur Battles...crazier science-fiction elements, and large-canvas epic storytelling."

+On June 6, 2026, an exclusive clip of Part 2 was shared on IGN Live!, with Stieglitz saying it will be "awesome" and is "more epic in scope" than part 1, with more Russell Crowe and Vin Diesel, and the IGN Live! host saying it will be on Paramount+ "soon," without giving an exact date.

 Release

 The show was initially set to be released sometime in 2022, with "14 half-hour episodes", but the second trailer revealed that the series was planned for a release in 2023.
 In December 2023, IGN wrote that the series was "due out at some point in 2024".
 The first six episodes were released on Paramount+ on March 21, 2024, in a surprise drop.
 The remaining seven episodes of the season are set to premiere in 2026, with Paramount+ only licensing the series, rather than co-producing it.